This post may contain affiliate links. If you make a purchase through links on our site, we may earn a small commission.

 How to Freeze and Reheat Homemade Beef Gravy

-If you want to freeze gravy, let it cool down to room temperature completely.
+If you want to freeze gravy, let it completely cool down to room temperature.
 Then, pour the gravy into a freezer-safe food storage bag.
 Next, lay the sealed bag of gravy completely flat on a baking sheet and place it in the freezer.

 After the gravy is frozen solid, remove the baking sheet and keep the gravy in the freezer for up to six months.